betheden/hebrew-grammar/content/stem_polpal.rst

 The Polpal stem is formed from the Pual by dropping the 2nd radical and repeating the 1st and 3rd radicals (with a vowel change), thus making a verb that appears to have 4 consonants.
 It is an extremely rare verbal form in Biblical Hebrew.

-It is recommended to *always* consult a dictionary or lexicon for the precise nuance of any verb in the Polpal stem.
+.. include:: ../includes/consult_dictionary.txt

 Form
 ----